Bookbinding Core Skills Workshop Series

 UVa Education Benefit Eligible*

 This four-part Bookbinding Core Series prepares participants to undertake a wide range of projects and additional classes in intermediate and advanced bookbinding techniques and book structures.

-At the completion of the series, the VABC will award a Certificate of Basic Skills in Bookbinding.
-VABC members who hold the certificate may use VABC equipment for their personal bookbinding projects.
+At the completion of the series, the Virginia Center for the Book (VCB) will award a Certificate of Basic Skills in Bookbinding.
+VCB members who hold the certificate may use VCB equipment for their personal bookbinding projects.

 Class 1: Tools, Materials, and Processes – Pamphlet Books in Many Forms

 Class 1 introduces basic bookbinding tools (bone folder, awl, needle, mat, Xacto knife, ruler), shop equipment (board shear, paper cutter, nipping press), materials (cover and text paper, adhesives, threads), processes (cutting, folding, basic stitching, punching, making jigs, using adhesives), and the vocabulary of bookbinding.

 Participants complete three softcover books: two single-signature and one double signature.

 Class 2: Refining Basic Skills & Developing Craft – Portfolio and Small Book Construction